elixirschool/elixirschool/en/lessons/basics/sigils.md

 ### Word List

-The word list sigil can come in handy time to time.
+The word list sigil can come in handy from time to time.
 It can save both time, keystrokes and arguably reduce the complexity within the codebase.
 Take this simple example: